Skip to content

 Adding New Attack Scenarios

-All attack scripts must be placed inside the directory:
+All attack scripts must be placed inside:

 scripts/attacks/